Fedcomp/any_sms/README.md

 # in different environments.
 ```

-Of course `development?` and `production?` is not real methods.
+Of course `development?`, `test?` and `production?` are not real methods.
-You have to detect environment yourself.
+You have to detect environment yourself somehow.

 While possible, i strongly discourage to use more than two backends
 (One default, another is required in certain situations for some reason).